2026: The Year of Volunteers — And Landcare’s Time to Shine

 Community Landcare welcomes people from all walks of life to get involved — and in a time of intensifying climate pressures, global warming, and increasingly unpredictable weather, every set of hands matters.
 Your effort, your voice, and your passion can make a real difference.
 Whether it’s planting trees, monitoring wildlife, learning from Traditional Owners, or supporting community events, every volunteer contributes to a stronger, more resilient Australia.
 And in 2026, we’ll be shining an even brighter light on their efforts.

-And to learn more about International Volunteer Year 2026 and how communities around the world are celebrating volunteers: explore the global initiative: https://forum-ids.org/international-volunteer-year-2026/.
+Learn more about International Volunteer Year 2026 and how communities around the world are celebrating volunteers here: https://forum-ids.org/international-volunteer-year-2026/.

 As we move into this milestone year, the National Landcare Network looks forward to celebrating our volunteers, amplifying their impact, and welcoming new people into the Landcare community.
 Together, we can make 2026 a powerful year for people, place, and the planet.